cloudera/CML_AMP_RAG_Studio/README.md

 - `CHROMADB_DATABASE` - Optional.
 Defaults to the Chroma default database.
 - `CHROMADB_TOKEN` - Optional.
 Include if your Chroma server requires an auth token.
 - `CHROMADB_SERVER_SSL_CERT_PATH` - Optional.
 Path to PEM bundle for TLS verification when using HTTPS with a private CA.
+- `CHROMADB_ENABLE_ANONYMIZED_TELEMETRY` - Optional.
+Enables anonymized telemetry in the ChromaDB client; defaults to `false`.
+You can also toggle this from the UI under Settings → Vector DB → ChromaDB.

 Notes: